Table of Contents

-Trabecular bone that has seen its plate-like trabecula replaced by rod-like trabecula is weaker, osteoporotic and more at risk of a fracture.
-This change can occur over time and is dependent upon the individual’s family history, and exercise and nutritional history.
-The illustrations to the right show the trabecular structure of bone from a 74 year old female and the trabecular bone structure from a 36 year old female.
+Trabecular bone that has seen its plate-like trabecula replaced by rod-like trabecula is weaker, osteoporotic, and more at risk of a fracture.
+This change can occur over time and is dependent upon the individual’s family history, as well as exercise and nutritional history.

-Note the higher frequency of plate-like trabecula in the bone structure of the 36 year old when compared to the bone structure of the 74 year old female.
-In addition, the 74 year old female has more rod-like structures and more empty space.
+Note the higher frequency of plate-like trabecula in the bone structure of the normal trabecular bone (top left of image) when compared to the bone structure of the osteoporotic trabecular bone (bottom right of image).
+In addition, the osteoporotic trabecular bone has more rod-like structures.

 The material properties refer to substances or matter such as collagen and minerals that make up the bone.